netevert/sentinel-attack/README.md

 As this repository is constantly being updated and worked on, if you spot any problems we warmly welcome pull requests or submissions on the issue tracker.

 ### Authors and contributors
-Sentinel ATT&CK is built with :blue_heart: by:
+Sentinel ATT&CK is built with ❤ by:
 - Edoardo Gerosa
 [![Twitter Follow](https://img.shields.io/twitter/follow/netevert.svg?style=social)](https://twitter.com/netevert)
 - Olaf Hartong